borgified/findxp/README.md

+Task:

+Scan the domain.

+Return the following

+Computer which have Windows XP installed

+Last login date of the Windows XP computers.

+context:
 winxp out of support we need search for them in active directory so they can be retired.

-this script outputs all computers that are part of the domain, their last logon timestamp, and their distinguished name.
+note:

-then you can just grep the output for XP to find all the winxp machines
+the script will output all computers, just use grep "Windows XP" to pick out the winxp systems.